 It’s undoubtedly worth visiting though I have a different taste.
 For some people, this place can be a perfect one to spend lots of money and meet others with the same interest.

-When we had to leave, I thought I wouldn’t think twice if I had chance to come back, especially because we didn’t have time enough to explore the city but I definitely opt for Couchsurfing.
+When we had to leave, I thought I wouldn’t think twice if I had a chance to come back, especially because we didn’t have time enough to explore the city but I definitely opt for Couchsurfing.